AhmetGkp/Dictionary-Application/README.md

 -When you've learned a new word in Norwegian, you add the word with its English and Turkish equivalent.

--Thus, you make your own dictionary and check words that you don't remember.
+*Thus, you make your own dictionary and check words that you don't remember.

 -If you think, you need to practice them you use the "quiz" part.